lucasvaltl/imrsv.data-documentation/Content.md

 **Important:** The app is only useable if you have a filepicker installed on your Hololens.
 [OneDrive](https://www.microsoft.com/en-gb/store/p/onedrive/9wzdncrfj1p3?wa=wsignin1.0) is a great choice.

+### Accepted File Formats

+Missing data values should be left empty.
+The following file formats are accepted:
+- CSV: files using commas as separators will work.
+Do not use an index.
+The first line defines the column names and hence needs to consist of strings.
+[Here](https://1drv.ms/u/s!ArSq-hTe1BlYgQtmPZfea8iSWcj-) is an example.
+- JSON: the file needs to be formatted as follows: one key/value pair per data column/dimension containing the column name as the key and an array of data as the value.
+All dimensions/columns need to have the same length and the values need to be of the same type.
+[Here](https://1drv.ms/u/s!ArSq-hTe1BlYgQ0YYcdVFaJA97SW) is an example.

+Side note: Files exported using the pandas [`pandas.DataFrame.to_json`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.to_json.html) method without any parameters should work fine.

 ### Application Start
 The application welcomes you with a screen that prompts you to load a file.
 Upon pressing the load file button, the app will switch to the file picker installed on your device.
 Choose the file you want to load and press "open".